What You Need To Know

 Many countries now require that official documents, such as international marriage certificates, be certified by the issuing country.
 In The Commonwealth of The Bahamas, this means that an Apostille (a special seal) is applied by the relevant authority to certify that a document is a true copy of an original.
 The Apostille can be made available to you within 30 days of the request; the cost for each one is $120.
 Your wedding planner or marriage officer will assist you in this regard.

 If either party has been divorced, the original final decree or a certified copy must be produced.
 Where applicable, a translated, certified and notarized copy of the final decree must be produced.

 Minors (under 18 years) may be married with both parents' consent.
 Consent forms for minors are available at the Registrar General's office.

 If either party is single and has never been married before, a declaration certifying this fact must be sworn before a notary public or other person authorized to administer oaths in the country of residence.
 This document must accompany the application for the marriage license.
-This declaration can also be obtained in The Bahamas from an attorney-at-law or notary public.
+This declaration can also be obtained in The Commonwealth of The Bahamas from an attorney-at-law or notary public.

 If either party is widowed, the original death certificate or certified copy must be produced.
 Where applicable, a translated, certified and notarized copy of the death certificate must be produced.

 Marrying Outside of New Providence and Grand Bahama Island